 The Legislative Fellow receives a stipend from BSCES dependent on time of service.

-Bryon serves as the 2017-2018 BSCES Legislative Fellow and works at the Massachusetts State House in conjunction with the Joint Committee on Transportation staff to provide technical expertise on a range of current issues relating to the engineering profession.
-Responsibilities include acting as a liaison between the Massachusetts Legislature and the engineering community, researching legislative initiatives, drafting bill summaries, and providing policy and technical advice to legislators.
-Bryon received his Bachelor of Science degree from Cornell University.
-He is currently self-employed as a consulting engineer specializing in water resources and environmental compliance services with clients that include marine and aviation facilities, architects, and contractors.
-His experience with regulatory programs includes working with EPA NPDES stormwater permits, FAA vegetation management, state and local wetland laws, the Massachusetts Environmental Policy Act (MEPA), Chapter 91 Waterways Program, Subdivision Control Law, and Title 5.
-He is also the manager and majority owner of Burroughs Farm in Boxborough, MA.
+Heather served as the 2019-2020 BSCES Legislative Fellow and worked at the Massachusetts State House in conjunction with the Joint Committee on Transportation staff to provide technical expertise on a range of current issues relating to the engineering profession.
+Her responsibilities included acting as a liaison between the Massachusetts Legislature and the engineering community, researching legislative initiatives, drafting bill summaries, and providing policy and technical advice to legislators.
+Heather also served as the 2005-2006 BSCES Legislative Fellow.
+Commenting on her role Heather noted:

 Past Legislative Fellows: